More

 How long should my child spend on their English language learning every day?

-This completely depends on your child and how long they can enjoy their language learning.
+This completely depends on your child and how long they can enjoy language learning.
 For most kids, this should vary between 20 to 40 minutes.
 Their mileage for learning, however, should grow as they get accustomed to a new application and discover the learning awards, points, and badges they can earn.

 AUTHOR